 Case Study-Finally, we come to the mighty case study.
 The case study is a live example of how your website impacted other businesses.
 Part story, part numbers, and part expose on the industry.

-At Shout, as as a content marketing agency and social media agency, we like to provide a number of different case studies, so companies understand how our content and search services work.
+At Shout, as as a content marketing agency and enterprise SEO agency, we like to provide a number of different case studies, so companies understand how our content and search services work.

 Ideas for content marketing

 Once you have a few templates you want to use, you can start coming up with different content ideas.
 We have a few different philosophies or strategies to guide you through the brainstorming process.